 The Ultimate Guide To One Pot Meals

-1. Select a clean source of protein.
+1. Select a Quality Source of Protein

 Protein is an essential meal component that keeps us satiated for longer and provides us with the amino acids we need for healing and repair.
 One of the reasons we get hungry after meals is that we haven’t given our body what it needs.
 A bowl of gluten-free pasta and tomato sauce is not a meal.
 That’s a carb-fest and will leave you snacking!

 If you are using dried beans, soak them first so they will cook faster and remember you will need to add more liquid to the pot, as they absorb liquid as they cook.
 For every cup of beans, add an extra cup of water.

 The best one pot meals are loaded with veggie goodness.
 I don’t have to remind you of this, right?
 The UnDiet Life is a plantiful one where the bulk of what we eat are fresh, unprocessed, non-starchy veggies.
 Fresh vegetables offer us the super keys that run our bodies optimally.
 I like to use a mix of hearty and lighter vegetables, which I’ll get to in a moment.

 3. Layer or Stagger Your Veggies as Needed

 Some vegetables take longer to cook than others, and you don’t want to end up with a pile of mush at the end.
 I like to layer my vegetables, with the ones that take longer to cook on the bottom like sweet potatoes, squash, parsnips, beets, carrots, celery root, turnips, etc – basically the winter + root vegetable family.
 Then I’ll put the lighter vegetables on top that don’t need as much cooking time and will get mushy if cooked too long.